 Stepping out of the vehicle I look up at the sky.
 To my left it’s blue but over to the right there’s foreboding grey.
-Low clouds are rolling this way — not what I want if I’m going to take memorable photos of the only fully reconstructed fort along the 550-kilometre length of the Upper German-Rhaetian Limes, the erstwhile frontier of the Roman Empire in what is today Germany.
+Low clouds are rolling this way — not what I want if I’m going to take memorable photos of the only fully reconstructed fort along the 550-kilometre length of the Upper Germanic-Rhaetian Limes, the erstwhile frontier of the Roman Empire in what is today Germany.
 The frontier forms the longest monument in Europe and is part of the Frontiers of the Roman Empire UNESCO World Heritage Site, along with Hadrian’s Wall, in northern England, and the Antonine Wall, in Scotland.

 Frontiers of the Roman Empire